gooddavvy/DreamPower/README.md

 # DreamPower
 The perfectest coding language. **Still working on it!**

+When you're done reading through, check out the examples.

 # Basics
 Be bold!
 End every stement with an `!`.